 |– Hand out the second activity sheet.
 Have students separate the Reflecting Pool into rectangular segments.

-– Have students explain how they might calculate area using these rectangles and the formula for calculating the volume of a rectangle.
+– Have students explain how they might calculate area using these rectangles and the formula for calculating the area of a rectangle.

 – Make sure students show their work as they calculate their estimate of the area of the Reflecting Pool.